 That’s why Congress passed the Radon Program Development Act of 1987 to regulate the density of radon inside buildings to be the same as outdoors, and the Environmental Protection Agency produced the Home Buyer’s and Seller’s Guide to Radon to inform the public about health risks posed by this deadly gas.

 Symptoms of radon poisoning

-Unlike other hazardous gases like carbon monoxide, radon’s effects are not noticeable at first.
+Unlike other hazardous gases like carbon monoxide, radon’s effects are not initially noticeable.
 Many homeowners don’t realize they’ve been breathing radon gas for years.

 Those who have been exposed to unhealthy levels of radon should be on the lookout for the following radon poisoning symptoms:

 - Recurrent pulmonary infections like bronchitis or pneumonia

 - Chest pain, especially when coughing or laughing

 If any of the above symptoms are present, contact your doctor right away.

 Is radon testing necessary for a home inspection?